backend-development/backend-development-textbook/source/nextjs.md

 ### next.config.js for static site generation

 We must set `output` to `export` to enable static site generations.

+For most Webserver for static pages we need to set `trailingSlash` to `true`.

 If the site will be hosted in a subfolder, for example at http://bjelline.pages.mediacube.at/statixnextjs/ we must configure this as the basepath:

 ```
 const nextConfig = {
   output: 'export',
+  trailingSlash: true,
   basePath: '/foldername',
 }
 ```